 This will be sent to the email used to register.
 If a confirmation email is not received, first check your junk folder then please contact the WasteSorted Grants coordinator for assistance.

-We will hold a webinar to provide information on how to apply for WasteSorted Grants at 10.30am (WST) on Friday 13 August 2021.
+A webinar to provide information on our WasteSorted Grants was held on Friday 13 August 2021.

 For further information about WasteSorted Grants, please contact our WasteSorted Grants coordinator via email (firstname.lastname@example.org) or phone (08 6364 6945).